 Provided by the Kellion Foundation and the ADS for an Australian who has made an outstanding contribution in diabetes research, clinical or service areas in Australia.
 The recipient of the Award delivers the Kellion Plenary Lecture at the ADS Annual Scientific Meeting.

 This is a one year ‘bridging’ fellowship sponsored by the Australian Diabetes Society and is awarded to an ADS member who is not more than 5 years beyond their post doctoral studies.
-This award is in honorary of the late Skip Martin and the recipient must present their work at the ADS Annual Scientific Meeting.
+This award is in honor of the late Skip Martin and the recipient must present their work at the ADS Annual Scientific Meeting.

 The Australian Diabetes Society provides the ADS Pincus Taft Young Investigator Awards that is awarded annually to a junior member who presents the best oral presentation at the ADS Annual Scientific Meeting.
 The following have been awarded since the year 2000 however the award has been presented for many years prior to this.